We're often asked about buying bikes in France. How? Where from? How much? New or second-hand? Here are some tips.

 Our local tip (déchetterie) runs its own recycling unit where people drop off bikes (and all sorts of other things) that are too good to throw out.
 We bought our daughter's latest bike from our 'recyclage' for €60 – we priced a similar new bike with similar specs at Decathlon (see below) a week later and prices started at €600.
 Finding these bargains can be hit and miss and rely on local knowldege (and, of course, luck and time).

 Buying ex-rental: Depending on the time of year, it may be possible to pick up an ex-rental bike in good condition but at the fraction of a new bike price.
 We picked up a Specialized Roubaix for around 50% of the retail price one December.
 Join our Facebook group for contacts.

-Buying new bikes
+Buying new bikes in France

 Other sports chains include GoSport and Intersport for basic bikes.
 Local supermarkets also usually stock a range of basic bikes.
 Look for Carrefour, e.leclerc, Super U and Intermarche stores.
 All sell bikes of varying quality (and weight) from upwards of €100.

 And, of course, most towns of a reasonable size will have a bike shop.
 While we'd love to advocate supporting local shops, the reality in France is that buying bikes locally can be expensive.
 Almost always, a basic touring bike to get you through a 2-4-week trip in France will be cheaper at one of the above options than in a dedicated bike store.
 I hate typing that but that's our experience.
 Look for 'soldes' signs for sales.